So I’m now officially an MS sufferer.

 65% of MS patients have required walking aids within 15 years of diagnosis.

 So, no – given that a week ago I thought I might have a trapped nerve in my back – this is not great news.

 It’s easy to focus on the moment of diagnosis – the big “reveal” – and see this as the point that everything changed.
 But I guess everything had already changed for me, many months, probably years ago, when I first started suffering from this condition.
 So I saw my “big reveal” as more of a recognition of the issues that I have been having – in some strange way it felt like vindication or relief.
 As though I had long known this to be the case, and was at last being united with my destiny.

-I felt like a slightly unhinged hypochondriac.
+I had felt like a slightly unhinged hypochondriac.
 Now I’m a diagnosed MS sufferer with proof that I had a reason to have been making all this fuss.
-I just wish I could go back in time 4 years and explain to the doctor that was sighing as I kept telling him that ‘stress’ or ‘anxiety’ were not the cause.
+I just wish I could go back in time 4 years and explain all this to the doctor that was sighing as I kept telling him that ‘stress’ or ‘anxiety’ were not the cause.